-Date amended: JUL 2021
+Date amended: Sept 2022

-Academic Expectations: Research Assistant
+Academic Expectations: Research Fellow

 Examples of expected types of activities are listed; the selection of activities will vary from year to year and not all activities in each category would necessarily be done in any one year.
 The statement in each shaded heading summarises the general expectations for contributions in each category.
-Research Assistants employed on research projects will be expected to focus on Knowledge Generation, in accordance with their job description, but some activity in other areas is required and will support career progression.
-Research Assistants predominantly employed to support Education will be expected to have more limited contribution to Knowledge Generation, again as reflected in their job description.
+Research Fellows employed on research projects will be expected to focus on Knowledge Generation, in accordance with their job description, but some activity in other areas is required and will support career progression.
+Research Fellows predominantly employed to support Education will be expected to focus on Education, again as reflected in their job description.